-Mission: We save the lives of those we serve with compassionate treatment, evidenced-based clinical care and an unwavering alliance among staff, clients, their families, and communities.
+We save lives with compassionate treatment, evidenced-based clinical care and an unwavering alliance among staff, clients, families, and communities.

 In this vital arena of service, people matter.
 Not only those who come to our facilities for life-saving treatment, but also our experienced professional administrators and staff whose unflinching goal is to help every client attain lasting health and full recovery.
 Even the most intricately designed recovery programs require a dynamic catalyst to move them forward effectively.
 That catalyst is the quality of our people – all licensed professionals, many with advanced clinical degrees and doctorates.